Joined: Thu Jun 02, 2011 11:45 pm Posts: 3448

 Godlike – You transcend even legend, and have attained supremacy in this ability and will often be deified for its use.

-While tiers are the primary increment used to categorize Attributes, Using the Character Points system This can be via Character Points or techniques.
-These are called advantages, and there are two of them in each tier (Minor and Major).
+While tiers are the primary increment used to categorize Attributes, and are often the only increments upon which certain factors (such as the outcome of some techniques, or the benefits provided by the Attribute such as Durability) depend, using the Character Points system or Attribute-boosting techniques, a character might find their Attributes divided into smaller increments.
+These are called advantages, and there are two kinds of them in each tier (Minor and Major).
 They come into greatest affect when facing someone with an equal tier, e.g. a masterful agility with a minor advantage facing just a masterful agility will be slightly faster than the guy without the minor advantage.
 If he had a major advantage then he'd be even more faster.
 If it was a masterful with a major advantage vs a masterful with a minor advantage, then he'd only be slightly faster(the same as if it was a minor vs no advantage).
 These advantages do affect different tiers, but not by a lot.
 A masterful agility is still faster than a proficient agility with a major advantage, just not as much as they'd be if facing a proficient with no advantage.
 Boosts can bring you above Godlike, but you cannot purchase advantages at Godlike.

 To better understand the grasp of each tier, here is a list of comparisons for each attribute.
 Poor, Average, and Proficient attributes are more common among varying groups and are noted as such: Poor attributes represent those of a child or someone suffering a disease; Average attributes represent what would commonly be found among developed genin or the average man or woman; Proficient attributes represent what would be commonly found among most skilled shinobi, such as chuunin and above, or simply someone who is considered impressive in that area by the average person.